LinuxInLondon/LinuxingInLondon.github.io/README.md

 Linuxing In London Events
 =========================

+Linuxing In London Events
 1. 22nd September 2016: Robots, Startups and a bit of Linux, speaker:
     Josh Elijah.
 Cats Vs Dogs: Securing Linux with SELinux.
 A quick introduction to SELinux, and how to debug your set-up if it all goes wrong, speaker: Anthony Kesterton.
 Puppet on Linux: Past, Present, and Future, speaker: John Boero.

-2. 19th October 2016: A Linuxing In London special: an evening with the renowned Alina Swietochowska.
+1. 19th October 2016: A Linuxing In London special: an evening with the renowned Alina Swietochowska.
 The evening is kindly sponsored by QA.

 1.